-Assets disposed of to the spouse of the deceased in the manner indicated above result in the spouse "stepping into the shoes" of the deceased with regard to the date of acquisition of the asset, expenditure incurred by the deceased, how the asset was used by the deceased and any allowances or deductions which the deceased was allowed to claim on that asset.93
+Assets disposed of to the spouse of the deceased in the manner indicated above result in the spouse "stepping into the shoes" of the deceased with regard to the date of acquisition of the asset, expenditure incurred by the deceased, how the asset was used by the deceased and any allowances or deductions which the deceased was allowed to claim on that asset.104

-An asset directly transferred to an heir or legatee of the deceased person, will result in a deemed acquisition by the heir or legatee of that asset at the market value thereof at the date of death of the deceased.94
+An asset directly transferred to an heir or legatee of the deceased person, will result in a deemed acquisition by the heir or legatee of that asset at the market value thereof at the date of death of the deceased.
+105

 Should the taxable capital gain from the deemed disposal of assets on date of death of the deceased result in tax due which exceeds 50% of the net value of the deceased estate and the executor has to dispose of an asset of the deceased estate in order to settle this tax liability, the heir or legatee who would have been entitled to receive that asset may elect to receive that asset in exchange for settling that tax due within three years of the deceased estate becoming distributable.
-This tax is then a debt due by that heir or legatee to the deceased estate.95
+This tax is then a debt due by that heir or legatee to the deceased estate.
+106

-An asset acquired by a deceased estate from the deceased, other than assets disposed of to the spouse, is deemed to be acquired at the market value of the asset at the date of death of the deceased.96 An asset awarded to an heir or legatee is treated as being disposed of by the deceased estate for an amount received or accrued equal to the amount of expenditure incurred by the deceased estate in respect of that asset.97 Such expenditure could comprise the deemed expenditure under section 25(2) for the asset acquired from the deceased or actual expenditure if the executor purchased more assets after the date of death.
-An heir or legatee is treated as having acquired an asset from the deceased estate for an amount of expenditure incurred by the deceased estate in respect of the asset after the date of death.
-An heir or legatee is treated as having acquired an asset from the deceased estate for an amount of expenditure incurred by the deceased estate in respect of
+An asset acquired by a deceased estate from the deceased, other than assets disposed of to the spouse, is deemed to be acquired at the market value of the asset at the date of death of the deceased.
+An asset awarded to an heir or legatee is treated as being disposed of by the deceased estate for an amount received or accrued equal to the amount of expenditure incurred by the deceased estate in respect of that asset.
+Such expenditure could comprise the deemed expenditure under section 25(2) for the asset acquired from the deceased or actual expenditure if the executor purchased more assets after the date of death.
+An heir or legatee is treated as having acquired an asset from the deceased estate for an amount of expenditure incurred equal to the expenditure incurred by the deceased estate in respect of that asset.
+An asset awarded to an heir or legatee is treated as being disposed of by the deceased estate on the earlier of the date on which that asset is disposed of or on which the liquidation and distribution account becomes final, in respect of an account that is finalised on or after 1 March 2022.
+In March 2022.